Tim-P-Portfolio/Game-of-Life/README.md

 Rather than having a done condition I chose to implement a stall condition.
 The stall condition checks for repeated grid states.
 When a grid state is repeated 5 times in a row the grid is randomized.
 This handels the done condition as well.

+The stall condition saves a buffer of a set number of past grids and checks for trivial loops.

 Problems incountered:
   + Initally for the random access I attempted to use the pariferial directly through the pac crate.
 This was difficult and did not end up working.
 I switched to using the HAL for access to the hardware random.
 This was much simpler to work with.
   + A fair bit of my time working on this project was spent on learing how to deal with strings without the use of the standard library.
 While completely unnececary